 For more details, please visit: http://german.georgetown.edu/undergraduate/roleofwriting

 Students majoring in other subjects are welcome to minor in German.
-Eighteen credit hours taught in German above Intensive Basic German (011) or Introductory German II (002) are required, nine of which need to be at a level above 150.
-Students have the option of taking one GERM course taught in English and count it towards the minor.
+Eighteen credit hours taught in GERM are required (beginning with GERM 1502 or GERM 1511), at least nine credits of which need to be at a level above 3000.
+At least one course should be a level V course.
+Students also have the option of taking one GERM course taught in English and counting it towards the minor.

 Certificate in European Studies